Thank you for visiting Southern Plate and for checking out this recipe for Mouthwatering Meatloaf Burgers!

 Remember your song today.

-You’ll need: Quick oats (old fashioned will work, too), eggs, chopped onion, chopped bell pepper, tomato sauce (can sub ketchup), and some seasonings: Salt, Pepper, and Garlic Powder.
+To make Mouthwatering Meatloaf Burgers you’ll need: Quick oats (old fashioned will work, too), eggs, chopped onion, chopped bell pepper, tomato sauce (can sub ketchup), and some seasonings: Salt, Pepper, and Garlic Powder.

 And of course since this is meatloaf, you’re gonna need some ground beef.